GSA/digitalgov.gov/content/guide/performance/methodology.md

 type: guide
 guide: performance
 guidenav: performance
-summary: 'Here are the methods we followed the following steps to conduct this study.'
+summary: 'We followed the following steps to conduct this study'
 weight: 7

 ---

-Here are the methods we followed the following steps to conduct this study:
+We followed the following steps to conduct this study:

 1. Using [Digital Analytics Program](https://digital.gov/dap/) (DAP) statistics, we pulled the names of the top 26 U.S. federal government websites accessed by mobile devices.
 2. We tested each site using  seven mobile-friendly automated test tools: